 Most children and adults with PWS have the same health issues as everyone else, but they can be more difficult to recognise.
 There are specific issues that are caused by the syndrome that parents and professionals need to be aware of.

-The following links are sections from the PWS Journey.
+The following links are sections from the PWS Journey - a guide for parents containing information to help them navigate their way through their child's journey from birth through adulthood.
 Families can obtain a hard copy of the whole PWS Journey, which is updated as their child reaches the next age range, by becoming a member of PWSA UK

 Growth Hormone Therapy

 The use of growth hormone treatment (GHT) for children with PWS was approved in Europe in 2001.
 There have now been many research trials, mostly done on a small scale, which show clear benefits for children with PWS, including increased height, improved muscle strength and improved respiratory functions.
 It is not currently licensed in the UK for adults with PWS, although a few individuals may receive it.

 PWS Medical Alert Card

 The PWS Medical Alert Card is a wallet sized card which can be used to quickly inform medical staff, particularly in emergencies, that there are PWS specific health issues and risks which they need to be aware of.

 You can download it here

 If you would like a hard copy, please contact us

 All About Me